studiomohawk/_layouts/README.markdown

 My name is Yuya Saito, I use studiomohawk as my alias on internet.
 As I've wrote above, I am an web designer/front end developer.
 I currently live in Tokyo, Japan working for internet based media company in Japan.
 I love what I do.
 I'd love to become better an web designer.
 That is why I've started this project.
 I know how to become better in any field.
 Just do it.
 Do it a lot.

 You may already noticed, English is not my first language so bare with me.
-I've graduated from University of Nevada, Las Vegas and I majored in print journalism so I try to re-learn how to write in English soon enough.
+I've graduated from University of Nevada, Las Vegas and I majored in print journalism so I try to re-learn how to write in English soon.

 ##Suggestion?
 I plan to publish my themes on github so you can use Issue page on github to suggest me.